 Let's go over tools and know-how needed to get you started on a practical level.

-A DeFi service can have multiple websites/apps depending on its popularity.
+A single DeFi service can have multiple websites/apps depending on its popularity.
 Since smart contracts reside on always-online blockchain anyone can build a graphical gateway to them in a form of a website or a mobile app.

 Majority of DeFi services operate in non-custodial manner where user communicates directly with the smart contracts that control the service.

 The users always remain in control of the funds and can withdraw funds from the service at any time.

 That said, there are also some caveats which makes DeFi a risky place to keep your assets.

 Should something go wrong with the smart contract powering a DeFi service, there’s no insurance protecting the users' assets on contract's balance.

 Most DeFi products still considered experimental despite operating with large sums of cryptocurrency assets.